euniceibk/GrowSkill/README.md

-# GrowSkill
+# Grow Skill
-Internship at HNG7
+Internship at HNG7 on 2020.
+Let's go